Travel Category

 Jaipur Literature Festival (January)

-Kick-starting the New Year, the Jaipur Literature Festival is a literary event with cultural extravaganza.
+Kick-starting the New Year, the Jaipur Literature Festival is a literary event with a cultural extravaganza.
 Jaipur’s royal location, magnificent palaces and colourful culture, especially food and shopping.

 Kite Festival - Makar Sankranti (January)